AdRoll/rustenstein/README.md

 Wolfenstein 3D port written in rust.
 This is still a prototype.
 Details about the development can be read [here](https://tech.nextroll.com/blog/dev/2022/02/02/rustenstein.html).

+A roadmap of work can be found [here](https://github.com/AdRoll/rustenstein/projects/1).

 ## Setup

 This requires the [SDL development library](https://github.com/Rust-SDL2/rust-sdl2#sdl20-development-libraries).